VintageGaming/VaultAPI/README.md

 ## Building
 VaultAPI comes with all libraries needed to build from the current branch.

-## Implementing Vault
+## Implementing Custom Vault (No Change)
-Implementing Vault is quite simple.
+Implementing the Custom Vault is quite simple and hasn't changed.
 It requires getting the Economy, Permission, or Chat service from the Bukkit ServiceManager.
+If a Server is using the Original Vault Plugin, there will be no issues.
 See the example below:

 ```java
 package com.example.plugin;